How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

-Should it be necessary to answer your inquiry, we will pass on personal data to subsidiaries.
+Should it be necessary to answer your inquiry, we will pass on personal data to group companies.

 On our website you can sign up for various newsletters providing information on general company news, products, trade fairs and events.

-In order to manage newsletter subscriptions we process the personal data sent to us via the registration form.
-This comprises master data (required fields: e-mail address, language, your interests; voluntary details: Mr./Mrs., title, name, company, country).
+In order to manage newsletters subscriptions we process the personal data sent to us via the registration form.
+This comprises master data (required fields: e-mail address, language, your interests; voluntary details: form of address, title, name, company, country).

 8. Job vacancies